Last Updated on January 3, 2021

 I was born in England and have spent most of my life living in the country (the North-East/Midlands and London) as well as traveling the world.
 This (hopefully) gives me a great perspective on things visitors should perhaps avoid doing when visiting.

-If you are traveling to London for the first time you may also be wondering how to start planning your visit to make the most of your time in the nation’s capital – find out my tips and top things to know in my “Tips for visitors traveling to London for the first time” (coming soon)- I have actually lived in London so have lots of insider information and experience.
+If you are traveling to London for the first time you may also be wondering how to start planning your visit to make the most of your time in the nation’s capital – find out my tips and top things to know in my “Tips for visitors traveling to London for the first time” – I have actually lived and worked in London so have lots of insider information and experience.

 UK Travel Planning Facebook Group